KVebere/FureverHome/README.md

    npm install
    ```

-4. Create the environment file if it does not exist:
+4. CLaravel automatically generates a `.env` file when the project is created.
+If it is missing, create one:
    ```
    copy .env.example .env
    ```